-Before taking on the role of Vice President, Programs in 2015, Mr. Sippola served as CNFA’s Director of Programs.
-Previously, he was CNFA’s Chief of Party on the Zaytun Project, a USAID-funded initiative to strengthen Egypt’s olive value chain.
-The Zaytun Project created more than 600 new jobs, generated more than $11 million in sales by beneficiary farmers and processors, and established new olive value chain enterprises through matching grant support.
-Prior to his role as Chief of Party, Mr. Sippola worked on programs in the West Bank and Gaza Strip, Afghanistan, South Sudan, and Iraq – including the CNFA/USAID Improving Livelihoods and Enterprise Development program, a $26 million recovery initiative to assist communities in Pakistan that were affected by the 2005 earthquake.
+Before taking on the role of Vice President, Programs in 2015, Sippola served as CNFA’s director, Programs.
+Prior to that, he was CNFA’s chief of party on the Zaytun Project, a USAID-funded initiative to strengthen Egypt’s olive value chain.
+The project created more than 600 new jobs, generated more than $11 million in sales by beneficiary farmers and processors and established new olive value chain enterprises through matching grant support.
+Sippola has also worked across a wide array of programs in Afghanistan, Iraq, Pakistan, South Sudan and the West Bank and Gaza Strip.
+Early in his career, he served as a Peace Corps volunteer in Jordan.

-Mr. Sippola has spent six years living and working in the Middle East and is a proficient Arabic speaker.
-He holds a Master of Arts in Anthropology with a concentration in Development from The George Washington University.
+Sippola, who is proficient in Arabic, has spent six years living and working in the Middle East.
+He holds a Master of Arts in Anthropology with a concentration in development from the George Washington University.